aspirepress/.github/ROADMAP.md

 - Repositories may accept or reject other repositories from which they permit or refuse traffic.
-Under circumstances where a repository is attempting a DDOS attack against the other repositories (e.g. publishing packages that are illegitimate for the purposes of flooding other repositories), a repository owner has the right to outright block acess to their infraustructure by the offending repository.
+Under circumstances where a repository is attempting a DDOS attack against the other repositories (e.g. publishing packages that are illegitimate for the purposes of flooding other repositories), a repository owner has the right to outright block access to their infrastructure by the offending repository.
 - A repository may specify what level it accepts from specific repositories.
 For example, a repository may be accepted as a non-canonical source, but refuse to accept canonical packages for security reasons.
 - A repository may choose not to distribute ANY packages or assets from a particular repository if it so desires.